what is this

 It's who we are.
 It's what we have to do.
 It is living.

-So, I believe wholeheartedly that whenever and however possible you must make yourself visible and heard because "to think differently from those in power does not make you irresponsible" and nor does being different make you incorrect, abnormal, or an outcast.
+So, I believe wholeheartedly that whenever and however possible you must make yourself visible and heard because "to think differently from those in power does not make you irresponsible" and nor does being different or deviant make you abnormal.

 That's what this is.